b455-final-proj/EM/README.md

 ### Exploring different prior choices for the expectation-maximization algorithm

-See `writeup.Rmd` for a project summary and results.
+Only the univariate case has been implemented.

-# How to use this code
+See `writeup.Rmd` for a summary of our efforts.